Spectral Clustering for Crowdsourcing with Inherently Distinct Task Types: Experiments

-The performance of crowdsourcing algorithms with and without our clustering algorithm is shown in Table \ref{tab:jsrt_results} for the medical imaging dataset.
-As shown, separation consistently increases accuracy over Dawid-Skene algorithms.
-Because experts labeled the JSRT dataset, we observe a high accuracy using the simple majority vote.
-However, missing to identify nodules can be consequential and even a small gain in accuracy is critical.

-Label estimation errors for datasets containing tasks that were labeled by non-expert workers through crowdsourcing platforms are shown in Table \ref{tab:sparse_results}.
-Again we observe that clustering improves performance, and preserves the 100\% accuracies on RTE and Temp datasets.
-In addition to the label estimation errors, we compute the data-dependent quantity in Eq. \eqref{eq:two_type_detction} which we re-arrange as
+Label estimation errors for the datasets considered are shown in Table \ref{tab:combined}.
+We observe that clustering improves performance in most cases.
+In the case of RTE and Temp datasets, with or without clustering, the accuracy of label estimation is 100\%, that is why we did not include them in the Table \ref{tab:combined}.
+Hence, our results show that clustering does not hurt the accuracy even in cases where it may not be required.

-Recall that this is a data-dependent quantity which can be used to determine the separability between two types: a larger value predicts that the two reliability vectors differ more.
-Aligning with our analysis, this quantity is the smallest for the Bird dataset where we observe a smaller gain for performance on average than for Dog, for which we observe this quantity to be the highest of the four.
-Specifically, the ratio of this quantity evaluated on Dog to that on Bird is approximately $27$.

-In general, we observe a smaller gain for the PGD algorithm.
-However on the non-expert crowdsourcing datasets, we observe that other Dawid-Skene algorithms applied to clustered tasks outperform PGD.
-We suspect that this is because while PGD is especially robust to various sparsity structures on the worker-task assignment graph \citep{PluginGD}, its benefits over other Dawid-Skene algorithms diminish for the dense observations we consider.
+An interesting is question to understand is why clustering performs better than directly applying a DS algorithm to each of the datasets.
+To answer this question, we plotted the eigenspectrum of the matrix $T$ in Figure \ref{fig:eigenvalues}.
+As we can see, all the datasets exhibit at least two eigenvalues which are larger than the rest of them which are close to zero, thus indicating that there is more than one type of task.
+Therefore, clustering helps to separate tasks by their reliabilities.